LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Add ability for users to choose colors associated with sample statuses
   - Update `ColorPickerInput` to accept optional list of default colors
+  - Update `ColorPickerInput` to not close automatically when a color is chosen
   - Update `ManageSampleStatusesPanel` to include a `ColorPickerInput`
   - Update `SampleState` model with color field